raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 We now have `prod`, a function that enumerates the product of any number of denumerables.

-In aritmatic, exponentiation is the multiplying of a number by itself a certain number of times.
-For example, three to the power of 4 (`3^4`), is equivalent to three multiplied by three mulitplied by three multiplied by three (`3*3*3*3`).
+In arithmetic, exponentiation is the multiplying of a number by itself a certain number of times.
+For example, three to the power of 4 (`3^4`), is equivalent to three multiplied by three multiplied by three multiplied by three (`3*3*3*3`).
 Or we might say that it is the product of four threes.

 We can take the exponent of denumerables as well.
-Here is the absolutely näive implementation:
+Here is the absolutely naïve implementation:

 ```javascript
 function exponent (generator, n) {